programminghistorian/ph-submissions/lessons/visualizing-with-bokeh.md

 df = pd.read_csv('thor_wwii.csv')
 ```

 Here, we import Pandas, the `figure` object and basic functions from `bokeh.plotting`, and the `ColumnDataSource` object from `bokeh.models`.
-We are also going to expand our knowledge of interactions in this example by adding a hover feature that is facilitated by the `HoverTool`
+We're also going to expand our knowledge of interactions in this example by adding a hover feature that is facilitated by the `HoverTool`

 We then immediately set our output file following Bokeh's recommended best practices.
-Finally, we call Pandas `read_csv` method to load our csv into a `dataframe`.
+Finally, we call Pandas `read_csv` method to load our csv into a `DataFrame`.

 ```python
 sample = df.sample(50)
 source = ColumnDataSource(sample)
 ```
-Since we do not want to plot all 170,000+ rows in our scatterplot (which would require a longer processing time to generate and would create a confusing plot due to the volume of overlapping data), we randomly sample 50 rows using the dataframe's `sample` method.
+Since we don't want to plot all 170,000+ rows in our scatterplot (which would require a longer processing time to generate and would create a confusing plot due to the volume of overlapping data), we randomly sample 50 rows using the dataframe's `sample` method.
 We then pass this sample to the `ColumnDataSource` constructor and store this in a variable called `source`.

 ```python
 p = figure()